-Court rejects Uber drivers’ bid to bar app from pushing anti-employment messaging
+Court rejects Uber drivers’ bid to bar app from pushing political message on employment status

 “On November 3, Californians will vote Proposition 22 up or down, Uber’s campaign will of necessity end and thus any [restraining order] enjoining Prop 22 campaigning would effectively be moot,” Ulmer wrote.

-Uber spokesman Noah Edwardsen said the ruling spoke for itself and declined further comment.
+Uber spokesman Noah Edwardsen said the ruling spoke for itself and declined to comment further.

 David Lowe, an attorney representing the Uber drivers, said the lawsuit was already successful by one measure: A day after it was filed, Uber stopped polling drivers on whether they support Prop 22, something the plaintiffs said violated drivers’ rights and led to misleading results.
 Another minor win, he said, was Uber’s pledge to the court that it would not retaliate against drivers who do not support Prop 22.